cityofcapetown/ds_code_challenge/README.md

 We have made the following dataset available (the filename is a link).
 It is available in an AWS bucket [`assessment-data-analyst-sample-data.csv`](https://cct-budgets-code-challenge-input-data.s3.amazonaws.com/opm.assessment-data-analyst-sample-data.csv)

 #### Background to the dataset
-A virement is defined as the process of transferring an approved budgetary provision from one operating cost element or capital approval object to another within a vote or tariff service during a municipal financial year
+A virement is defined as the process of transferring an approved budgetary provision from one operating `cost element` to another within a municipal financial year.

-The dataset contains the annual budget allocations, and annual virement movements, for various departments and branches of the organisation, broken down by budget `cost_centre` (`category`) and `cost_element` (`sub_category`), over 5 financial years.
+The dataset contains the annual budget allocations, and annual virement "movements", for various directorates, departments and branches of the organisation, broken down by budget `cost_centre` (`category`) and `cost_element` (`sub_category`), over 5 financial years.

 **this dataset was generated for the purpose of this exercise and should not be taken to reflect the actual budget allocations within the City of Cape Town**